edubkendo/tower-docs/guides/contributing/code.md

 ## Write Your Code

-The code should be written in a Test Driven manner.
-Use mocha for executing the Tower test suite.
+The code should be written Test Driven.
+Use mocha to execute the Tower test suite.
 To run the entire test suite from the console, simply execute:

 ```